vahid75/wordpress-project/README.md

 A wordpress theme development project . converting a bootstrap template to  wordpress theme from scratch.

-this theme has basic markups but users can implement variety wordpress default functionalities beacuse the most  wordpress standard rules Observed in the theme.
+this theme has basic markups but users can implement various wordpress default functionalities beacuse the most  wordpress standard rules Observed in the theme.

 ## theme features